The $L^p$ Dirichlet boundary problem for second order Elliptic Systems with rough coefficients: Introduction

-{\it Remark.} We will outline in section 2 how any PDE of the form \eqref{ES} can be rewritten so that the condition $(i)$ holds.
-In particular, it will follow that Theorem \ref{S3:T1} applies to the operator \eqref{Lame}.\vglue1mm {\it Remark 2.} It is of considerable interest to replace the condition \eqref{Car_hatAA} by another (weaker) Carleson condition
+{\it Remark.} We will elaborate in Section~2 on the manner in which any operator of the form \eqref{ES} may be rewritten so that the condition demanded in $(i)$ holds.
+In particular, it will follow that Theorem \ref{S3:T1} applies to the operator \eqref{Lame}, provided the rewritten system is strongly elliptic.

+\vglue1mm {\it Remark 2.} It is of considerable interest to replace the condition \eqref{Car_hatAA} by another weaker condition, to the effect that the following measure is Carleson in $\Omega$: